squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 .. tact:: subst @term, @term

-    Replaces all occurences of a variable by a value it must be equal to.
-Called as :g:`subst x, t`, if :g:`x = t` where :g:`x` is a variable, substitute all occurences of :g:`x` by :g:`t` and remove :g:`x` from the :term:`logical variables <logical_var>`.
+    Replaces all occurrences of a variable by a value it must be equal to.
+Called as :g:`subst x, t`, if :g:`x = t` where :g:`x` is a variable, substitute all occurrences of :g:`x` by :g:`t` and remove :g:`x` from the :term:`logical variables <logical_var>`.

     .. exn:: Unequal arguments